← All workflows

 Why teams use it

-Reduce hours of manual incident synthesis to minutes with AI-powered analysis
+Reduce hours of manual incident synthesis to minutes with AI-powered document analysis

-Produce regulator-ready summaries with full source citations and confidence levels
+Produce regulator-ready summaries with consistent structure, sourced citations, and explicit confidence levels

-Track response actions, owners, and open items in a structured ledger
+Track response actions, open items, and responsible owners in a centralized ledger

 Questions